J.D., George Mason University School of Law, 2004

 B.A., Liberty University, 1999

 Nathan Veldhuis co-teaches the Mental Health Law Clinic.
 He has litigation experience in fields as diverse as professional malpractice, personal injury, defamation, medical malpractice and mental health law.
-He is currently an attorney with Chaikin, Sherman, Cammarata & Siegel in Washington, D.C.
+He is currently an attorney with Rohrstaff Law Firm in Alexandria, Va.

-He is currently chair of the Virginia College of Trial Advocacy.
-Associated with the Virginia Bar Association, Veldhuis is a member of the organization's Young Lawyers Division, the National Moot Court Committee and the Civil Litigation Section.
-He is also a pro bono partner of the Legal Aid Justice Center and a member of the Board of Directors of the Brain Injury Association of Virginia.
+He is currently chair of the Virginia College of Trial Advocacy, which is associated with the Virginia Trial Lawyers Association.
+He is also a pro bono partner of the Legal Aid Justice Center.
+He is on the Virginia State Bar’s Litigation Section Board of Governors and is a former member of the Board of Directors of the Brain Injury Association of Virginia.
+He recently was elected to serve on the Virginia Bar Association's Boyd-Graves Conference, an invitation-only group that makes recommendations for changes to the Code of Virginia.